yhzhang0128/egos-2000/references/USAGES.md

 Sector size (logical/physical): 512 bytes / 512 bytes
 I/O size (minimum/optimal): 512 bytes / 512 bytes
 ...
-# Say it is /dev/sdb
+# Say it is /dev/sdb as shown above
 > sudo dd if=$EGOS/egos-2000/tools/disk.img of=/dev/sdb
 8192+0 records in
 8192+0 records out
 4194304 bytes (4.2 MB, 4.0 MiB) copied, 0.377515 s, 11.1 MB/s
 ```

-You can also use GUI softwares like [balena Etcher](https://www.balena.io/etcher/) to program your microSD card.
+You can also use GUI softwares like [balena Etcher](https://www.balena.io/etcher/) to program `disk.img` to your microSD card.

-## Step3: Program the Arty FPGA board
+## Step3: Program the Arty board

 ### Windows and Linux
 Install Vivado Lab Edition which can be downloaded [here](https://www.xilinx.com/support/download.html) or [here](https://drive.google.com/file/d/1VS6_mxb6yrAxdDtlXkHdB-8jg9CScacw/view?usp=sharing).
 You may need to register a Xilinx account, but the software is free.